2600hz/kazoo/applications/stats/doc/README.md

 The items collected are based on KAZOO-200, and includes:

 * Memory stats on each node - total, processes, system, atom, binary and code and erlang version.
 Number of AMQP requests and errors.
-Number of Bigcouch errors (error code 504 and others).
+Number of BigCouch errors (error code 504 and others).
 * Ecallmgr process count, number of reductions, number of registration attempts and failures, number of subscribes